Bring-up Cisco NCS 1004

 Filename: http://10.37.1.235/ncs1004/ncs1004-mini-x.iso

-Boot Using Zero Touch Provisioning (ZTP)
+Zero Touch Provisioning (ZTP) boot

-• Configuration: Downloads and executes the configuration files.
-The first line of the file must contain !!
-IOS XR for ZTP to process the file as a configuration.
+• Configuration: Downloads and runs the configuration files.
+The first line of the file must include the words "IOS XR" so ZTP can process the file as a configuration.

-You can either use the ZTP bash script or the ZTP configuration file.
+You can use either the ZTP bash script or the ZTP configuration file.

 host ncs1004 {